-Honors College students live together in University Heights North & South (first and second year students) or on a specially-designated floor of the Wellness Environment (first years only).
-In Honors College communities students learn together in their Honors College classes, grow together through advising and peer mentoring, and participate in courses and programming that enable them to find an academic work-life balance in college.
+Honors College students in their first year live together in University Heights.
+Second year students are also in the University Heights North or South buildings, which comprise the Patrick Leahy Honors College Learning Community.
+In Patrick Leahy Honors College communities students learn together in their Honors College classes, grow together through advising and peer mentoring, and participate in courses and programming that enable them to find an academic work-life balance in college.

 Housing & room selection process for incoming first-year students

 All incoming first year Honors College students live in Honors College Housing in University Heights.
 The timeline for housing and learning community selection for the Class of 2026 is:

 February 7-May 6: Access and review your housing and meal plan contract at housing.uvm.edu.
 Most Honors College students choose to live in Honors College housing; if this is your choice rank the Honors College first.
 If you are considering other community options you may rank them as you prefer on your contract.
 Explore Learning Community options.